kadimetla/doc-adk-training/training/module21-agent-to-agent/README.md

   "authentication": { "type": "none" }
 }
 ```
+> **Note on Authentication:** In a production environment, the `"authentication"` field in the Agent Card would typically specify more robust security mechanisms, such as OAuth2 flows or API Key requirements, rather than `"type": "none"`.
+The ADK is designed to integrate with these standard security protocols, which is crucial for securing distributed agent systems.

 An orchestrator agent uses this card to discover the specialist and understand how to interact with it.

 ### A2A in the ADK